-These provide a wide range of positive activities including sports, music, arts and craft, discussion groups plus advice and guidance on a range of issues affecting young people.
-All projects are part of the SAFE scheme which provides sexual health advice, C Cards and STI testing and a clinic run by fully qualified nursing staff.
+It includes youth work at Southside Youth Hub and various outreach locations including Radstock Childrens Centre, Westfield Methodist Church, the Youth Bus in Paulton, Timsbury and Bishop Sutton, all groups provide a wide range of positive activities including sports, music, arts and craft; discussion groups plus advice and guidance on a range of issues affecting young people.
+All projects are part of the SAFE scheme which provides sexual health advice and C Cards.

 Youth Connect can provide additional support for those who may need help getting into training, education or employment.
-This is provided by qualified Personal Advisers who can help with information about next steps to colleges, other training providers, apprenticeships and jobs.
-This work is carried out in schools, colleges and drop-in sessions at the Council One Stop Shops.
+This is provided by qualified Engagement Workers who can help with information about next steps to colleges, training providers, apprenticeships and jobs.
+To book an appointment please use the below number.

 Examples of how Youth Connect has benefited young people include:

-- A Personal Adviser helped a young person with mental health difficulties by researching and co-ordinating a tailored education and training package.
-This helped to build up their skills and confidence enabling them to rejoin mainstream education.
+- An Engagement Worker helped a young person with mental health difficulties by researching and co-ordinating a tailored education and training package.
+This helped to build up their skills and confidence enabling them to re-join mainstream education.

-Check out our Contact details (including Personal Advisers) to talk to someone about Youth Support.
-You can also call 01225 396980 or email YouthConnect_SupportServices@bathnes.gov.uk or write to us at Youth Connect, Bath & North East Somerset Council, Lewis House, Manvers Street, Bath BA11JG.
+To talk to someone about Youth Support please contact us on 01225 396980 or email YouthConnect_SupportServices@bathnes.gov.uk or write to us at Youth Connect, Bath & North East Somerset Council, Lewis House, Manvers Street, Bath BA11JG.

 Youth Connect often have part-time vacancies for those who enjoy working with young people aged 13-19 years.
-Most vacancies are in youth hubs and for street work, and are for after-school and evening work.
-All staff must be qualified to a minimum standard NVQ level 2 or ideally level 3.
-Volunteering opportunities are also available.
+Most vacancies are in youth hubs and street work, for after-school and evening work.
+All staff must be qualified to a minimum standard NVQ Level 2 or ideally Level 3.

 Occasionally we have full-time vacancies.
-These staff would need a substantial amount of experience and ideally should be already qualified to a minimum level 4 standard.
+Staff would need a substantial amount of experience and ideally should be already qualified to a minimum Level 4 standard.

-For all vacancies go to Bath & North East Somerset Job Vacancies or contact Youth Connect on the details on the left.
+For all vacancies including voluntary go to Bath & North East Somerset Job Vacancies or contact Youth Connect using the details on this page.